maggiesteiner/maggiesteiner.github.io/outreach.md

 [Expanding Your Horizons Chicago](https://eyhchicago.com/) holds one-day conferences for middle school-aged girls to learn about STEM careers through volunteer-led, hands-on workshops.
 As a member of the EYH Chicago Organizing Committee and the Volunteers Committee (2021-present), I

 ### UChicago Department of Human Genetics
 As a student representative for the Department of Human Genetics, I have contributed to the planning of graduate student recruitment events as well as social events for current students.
+Additionally, I am a part of a team organizing computational biology and coding workshops for Chicago-area high school and middle school students.

 ## Past Outreach